TargusR/confuror-homepage/_pages/en/panels/panels_info.md

 ---
 layout: document_index
 name: info_panels
-title: Panels and Activities at Confuror 2022
+title: Panels and Activities at Confuror 2023
 label: Panels and Activities
 description: >-
   Conferences, Workshops and Meetings.
 Confuror's content is yours and we want you to be on stage.
 lang: en
 featured: false
 category: cat_contents
-category_weight: 2
+category_weight: 1
 list_id: panels
-list_weight: 1
+list_weight: 0
 permalink: /en/panels/
-banner_src: /assets/banners/panels_web_banner.png
+banner_src: /assets/banners/panels_web_banner.jpg
-banner_alt: Confuror paneles y actividades
+banner_alt: Confuror panels and activities
 ---

 ## What is a panel?